minthammock/dsc-mod-2-project-v2-1-onl01-dtsc-pt-041320/README.md

         <p>
             This repository contains the following folders and files:
             <br>
-                • mod2.ipyn
+                \t• mod2.ipyn
             <br>
-                    • The jupyter notebook containing all relavant data analysis, figures and conclusions of the mod 2 project
+                    \t• The jupyter notebook containing all relavant data analysis, figures and conclusions of the mod 2 project
             <br>
-                • kc_house_data.csv
+                \t• kc_house_data.csv
             <br>
-                    • A comma seperated value file containing all the data used in the mod 2 project
+                    \t• A comma seperated value file containing all the data used in the mod 2 project
             <br>
-                • column_names.md
+               \t • column_names.md
             <br>
-                    • A markdown file containing the column schema for the kc_house_data.csv file
+                    \t• A markdown file containing the column schema for the kc_house_data.csv file
             <br>
-                • LICENCE.md
+                \t• LICENCE.md
             <br>
                     • The markdown file containing the usage and licencing details of all the information contained in this repository.
         </p>